 So far, Treta had used the star racer's speed and stealth to prolong the Federation's pursuit.
 He knew he needed to draw them out to the farthest rim while perfecting the details of his plan.
 Now that he had it, the chase was up.
 He wanted them to catch him.

-The plan was simple: Lure the battle cruisers out into deep space with her distress call.
+The plan itself was simple: Lure the battle cruisers out into Deep Space with her distress call.
 Once they gathered and were far enough out, cut the transmission -supposedly ending her life and spoiling their rescue.
 Then, using the Monoceros to her special advantage, Quantum-jump to the other end of the Beta where the Tractatio medical center would be waiting unprotected and ready for the taking.
 The Beta would become open space, free to pillage and ransack to the pirates' content.

 Captain Treta was very pleased with himself.
 His ingenuity and cleverness would not only get him and his crew the treasure they sought, but would humiliate and shame the Federation as well.

 Oh, they will suffer dearly for losing sweet little

 Kala, he thought, and chuckled to himself, reveling in the triumph of